-MoveDuplicate Settings Delete 25.
+2024 Candidate endorsement questionnaire : Entry # 1509 MoveDuplicate Settings Delete 25.
 The planning and differentiating that teachers do daily needs more time.
 Most after school "prep" is filled with meetings.
 The current statute falls short of the time needed for preparing lessons.
 Will you support adjusting this statute to increase prep time?

-26. Will you support legislation that protects an educator's prep time so it can't be used for meetings or having to sub for colleagues?

-27. Do you support paid, dedicated time outside of student contact time for special education teachers to complete their paperwork and attend required meetings?

-School safety

-28. Creating incentives for school administrators to enforce districts' codes of conduct without bias and/or creating accountability measures for those who don't?

-29. Increase reporting and transparency in worksite safety when reporting physical injuries and emotional trauma in the workplace?

-Union Rights

-30. The ability of workers to come together in union and bargain collectively has been vital for reducing wage gaps by gender, building the middle class, and limiting wealth inequality in Minnesota.
+Yes 26.
+Will you support legislation that protects an educator's prep time so it can't be used for meetings or having to sub for colleagues?
+Yes 27.
+Do you support paid, dedicated time outside of student contact time for special education teachers to complete their paperwork and attend required meetings?
+Yes School safety 28.
+Creating incentives for school administrators to enforce districts' codes of conduct without bias and/or creating accountability measures for those who don't?
+Yes 29.
+Increase reporting and transparency in worksite safety when reporting physical injuries and emotional trauma in the workplace?
+Yes Union Rights 30.
+The ability of workers to come together in union and bargain collectively has been vital for reducing wage gaps by gender, building the middle class, and limiting wealth inequality in Minnesota.
 Do you support expanding and strengthening workers' rights to join a union and bargain collectively?

-31. Will you oppose any legislation or constitutional amendments that would weaken collective bargaining rights, the right to organize, the right to strike, automatic payment of union dues, union access and activities at worksites or other anti-union policies backed by anti-worker groups?

-32. How will you support unions as a state legislator?
+Yes 31.
+Will you oppose any legislation or constitutional amendments that would weaken collective bargaining rights, the right to organize, the right to strike, automatic payment of union dues, union access and activities at worksites or other anti-union policies backed by anti-worker groups?
+Yes 32.
+How will you support unions as a state legislator?
+I am a union member (AFSCME Local 2938) and my wife is as well (Anoka Hennepin Education Minnesota).
+I believe unions are key to protecting working families.
+I will support policies that make it easier to form a union, as well as empowering existing unions to represent their members.

-I ask them questions when deciding policy positions.
-I have also carried legislation for them in the past.

 Privatization